Ceyda Erem

 What is the average electricity bill in the US?

 As we mentioned earlier, no household uses electricity the same, so electricity bills will differ between households.
-However, according to figures from the Energy Information Administration (EIA) in November 2020, the average household electricity bill was around $119 per month.
-This number was up from $115 per month in 2019.
+However, according to the U.S. Energy Information Administration[1], the average household electricity bill in 2020 was approximately $118 per month, up from $115 per month in 2019.

 What is the average apartment electricity bill?